schmoelder/diss/doc/03_methods_software_design/02_object_oriented_programming.md

 To demonstrate these principles, consider a generic `Shape` class which defines that an object of this type has a `color` attribute, as well as two getter functions for accessing the values of its `area` and `perimeter`.
 Note that this parent class does not actually implement any methods but instead, the `area` and `perimeter` methods have to be provided by concrete implementations (i.e. sub-classes) of the interface.
+This is *abstraction* in practice: a user interacting with any `Shape` object only needs to know that `area` and `perimeter` exist and return a `float`, without needing to know how they are computed.
 For this example, the programming language *Python3* is used.

 ```{code-cell} ipython3